MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 ### New website with improved documentation
 Over time we received a lot of feedback from developers that use MvvmCross on a day-2-day basis.
 Besides the usual hugs and kisses the most common remark we often got was: "sir, you need to improve the documention".
 And as you all know: writing documention is hard.
 And not always the most funny thing you can think of.
 So our first focus was enabling *you* to help out improving the documentation.
 With 5.0 the documentation has landed in the GIT repo, making it possible to submit documentation (changes) just as you do with code: create a pull request.
-We already are seeing the benefits of this: the amount of community driven documentation changes has increased tenfold.
+We're already seeing the benefits of this: the amount of community driven documentation changes has increased tenfold.

 Over the coming months we'll introduce a 'documentation policy' to make sure the documentation keeps on improving over time and keeps it uniformity.